What Is nslookup and How to Use It

 ByAquibur Rahman

-Have you ever wondered what is your domain’s IP address?
-You may already know that, whenever users enter a domain name in the search bar, the browser directs them to the domain’s IP address.
+Have you ever wondered what your domain IP address is?
+You may already know that whenever users enter a domain name in the search bar, the browser directs them to the domain’s IP address.
 So what is yours?

 To find out, you need to dig into your Domain Name System (DNS) settings which can take a while and needs technical proficiency.
 But with the help of nslookup (Name Server Lookup), you can check DNS records quickly without having deep technical knowledge.
-So let's discuss what nslookup is and how you can benefit from it.
+So, let's discuss what nslookup is and how you can benefit from it.

 What is nslookup?